ExpressOS/tools-silk/README.md

-The silk Project
+The silk project
 ====

-The silk Project contains a collection of modular and reusable libraries that compile Common Intermediate Language (CIL) bytecode to LLVM bitcode.
+The silk project contains a collection of modular and reusable libraries that compile Common Intermediate Language (CIL) bytecode to LLVM bitcode.
 Silk simplifies the task of constructing virtual machines and static compilers for CIL on commodity hardware platforms,